 Don't descend into hostility.
 Though it can be frustrating to engage with anti-trans rhetoric, making people feel ashamed for a lack of knowledge or misinformed ideas can alienate those who are honestly wrestling to understand trans identities.
 That wrestling is an important part of our Jewish tradition.
 Using measured, relatable language does a better job of creating empathy and a sense of how opponents' efforts hurt transgender youth.

 JEWISH RESPONSES TO SPECIFIC LEGISLATION TYPES

 The following sections establish meaningful reasoning, rooted in Jewish tradition, to stand against some of the most common types of anti-trans legislation.

-Bans on health care for young people
+Bans or restrictions on trans health care